nandorojo/solito/example-monorepos/with-tailwind/readme.md

 As a result, using NativeWind with React Native doesn't have significant overhead compared to plain old Tailwind CSS.

-If you're planning on making a website with Tailwind, you might be wondering, why not just use the Solito NativeWind, if I'm getting pure CSS outputs anyway?
+If you're planning on making a website with Tailwind, you might be wondering, why not use Solito with NativeWind if I'm getting pure CSS outputs anyway?

-What if your website worked as a native app without compromising the Web side?

-🤷‍♂️

 ### iOS and Android